luigicaputi/luigicaputi.github.io/_pages/publications.md

 <a href="https://jasonpsmith.github.io/"> Smith, J. P.</a>
 , <b>On the Homotopy Type of Multipath Complexes</b>, 2022.
 Accepted for publication on Mathematika.
 Available online at the ArXiv:<a href="https://arxiv.org/abs/2208.04656">2208.04656 </a>.

+8. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>Monotone cohomologies and oriented matchings</b>, 2022.
+Accepted for publication on Homology, Homotopy and Applications.
+Available online at the arXiv:<a href="https://arxiv.org/abs/2203.03476v1">2203.03476v1 </a>.

 <p class=bold><h2>Publications in applied mathematics:</h2></p>

 1. Caputi, L., <a href="http://cobra.cs.cas.cz/wiki/pmwiki.php/Main/AnnaPidnebesna"> Pidnebesna, A.</a> and